Localization

 Note: You can also automate the localization of multiple guides through our localization API, enabling the export and import of up to 15 guides in bulk.

-This file contains your Guide content as strings that can be translated into your desired languages.
+This file contains your guide content as strings that can be translated into your desired languages.
 If it is a multi-step guide, strings from each step are included in the same file.

 Authored Language is used to change the source language in the XLIFF file.
-It is typically US English but can be changed to any of the languages set up in Localization Settings.
+It's typically US English but can be changed to any of the languages set up in Localization Settings.
+Edit the Authored Language if it doesn't match the language the guide was written in.

-Tip: Companies who translate their apps and app content usually have a Translation Department or service that performs the text translation.
+Tip: Companies who translate their apps and app content usually have a translation department or service that performs the text translation.
 This department uses dedicated translation tools to assist with the process, like Smartling or Xliff Editor.
 Pendo doesn't recommend any particular translation tool or service or provide translation for Guide content.

 Working with XLIFF code